minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Info about Person

-- This content should change each time the user chooses a new option in the dropdown list.
+&nbsp; This content should change each time the user chooses a new option in the dropdown list.

 When a person is selected through one of the options from the dropdown list, the user should see a:

 An `h4` with the person's name in the info section of the page. (e.g. Name: Isis) A `p` with the person's age. (e.g. Age: 22)